pylondata/pyloncoin/doc/CVN-operators-guide.md

 3. The Pyloncoin wallet software needs be updated as official releases are made available by the development team.
 4. The system must be connected to the Internet all the time (24/7) and the TCP port 40404 must be reachable by all remote nodes from the Internet.
 You must not use a wireless connection as this would result in additional network latency and potential unstable internet connection.
 5. The system must use a public NTP server to synchronize its system time to, e.g. pool.ntp.org to ensure that the system time is always correct.
 NTP means Networking Time Protocol and is intended to synchronize the system time to an accurate clock source.
-6. The hardware must provide a USB 2.0 port which takes up the Fasito USB token.
+6. The hardware must provide a USB 2.0 port which takes up the Pylonkey USB token.
 Please avoid using a USB-hub for the token.
 7. Although not absolutely necessary, a UPS (uninterruptible power supply) would be appreciated.
 Note that all network related equipment should also be hooked up to the UPS to keep the network connection up in the event of a power outage.

 ### 2.2 Preparing your system